-Tulum is a small town in the state of Quintana Roo in the Yucatan Peninsula.
+Tulum is a small town in the state of Quintana Roo in the Yucatan Peninsula of Mexico.
 Approximately 2 hours south of Cancun Airport.
-It can be a destination for luxury travelers, travelers, but also budget backpackers.
-It has so much to offer for offbeat adventures and healthy enthusiasts as well.
+It can be a destination for luxury travelers, couples, solo travelers and even sometimes families (although many hotels are adult-only).
+It has much to offer for offbeat adventures and healthy enthusiasts as well.

 Tulum is mostly known for its beaches and yoga retreats.
-It’s where idyllic white sand beaches meet chic hotels and high-end resorts in addition to cute restaurants.
-There are also plenty things to do in the area, such as visiting my favorite cenotes.
+It’s where idyllic white-sand beaches meet chic hotels and high-end resorts in addition to cute restaurants.
+There are also plenty of things to do in the area, such as visiting my favorite cenotes.

-As I’ve been living nearby in Playa del Carmen for the last year, I got to know the area and Tulum quite well.
-This is my ultimate Tulum Mexico Guide for 2017.
+As I’ve been living nearby in Playa del Carmen for a few years, I got to know the area and Tulum quite well.
+This is my ultimate Tulum Mexico Guide.
 Here’s everything you need to know, but if you have any more questions post the comment and I’ll try to answer as soon as possible.